i-doit/scripts/README.md

 Backups are compressed and stored under `/var/backup/i-doit/`.
 They will be kept for at least 30 days.

-Both scripts can easily be installed with `install.sh`.
+Both scripts can easily be installed with `idoit-install.sh` and will be copied to `/usr/local/bin/`.
 Their configuration settings may be altered in a file located under `/etc/i-doit/i-doit.sh`.

 Create a backup manually by running: